-Under federal law, most private insurance plans and all government insurance plans must provide coverage for drug and alcohol addiction treatment.
-But that doesn’t necessarily mean every treatment program will be covered under your plan or that your healthcare plan will pick up the tab for treatment 100%.
-Here’s what you need to know to find the answer to the question “Does insurance cover rehab?”
+Under federal law, most private insurance plans and all government insurance plans must provide health insurance that covers rehab for drug and alcohol addiction treatment.
+But that doesn’t necessarily mean every treatment program will be covered under your insurance plan or that your healthcare plan will pick up the tab for treatment 100%.
+Here’s what you need to know to find the answer to the question, “Does insurance cover rehab?”

 Updates to Addiction Recovery Coverage

 The ‘No Surprise Act’ has gone into effect as of January 1st, 2022.
 It prevents out-of-network care providers from billing clients more than the specified in-network cost-sharing amounts, which are based on a ‘recognized amount’ (specified by state law, or for those that have an all-payer model agreement, approved by the state).
 You can learn more about the law at cms.gov/nosurprises.

 Under the Affordable Care Act, health insurance policies sold through the marketplaces, along with Medicare and Medicaid, must all provide benefits for behavioral health care, which includes addiction treatment.
 That means if you have any of those types of insurance plans, you have some type of coverage that will help pay for these services.